-SG Building counts among its customers such notable brands as Schneider Electric, Starbucks Coffee Company, Lacoste, Equinox Fitness Clubs, Bareburger and Puma.
+SG Building counts among its current and former customers such notable brands as Schneider Electric, Starbucks Coffee Company, Lacoste, Equinox Fitness Clubs, Bareburger, Puma, Taco Bell and the U.S. Navy.

 The SG Buildings Network

 One of our stockholders, ConGlobal Industries, Inc. ("ConGlobal"), is also one of our important affiliates.
 ConGlobal is one of the largest depot operators in the United States.
 ConGlobal operates container repair and storage depots throughout the United States, as well as in Costa Rica and Mexico, catering to major shipping, leasing and freight movement companies around the world.
 With a national capacity of over 600 acres, the ConGlobal network of maintenance depots currently handles over 6,500 containers per week and can accommodate at least 170,000 TEU's (twenty-foot equivalent unit).
 Through SG Building, we currently have an exclusive 10 year Collaboration and Supply Agreement, dated July 23, 2007, with ConGlobal (the "ConGlobal Agreement"), which is currently being renegotiated.
 Each ConGlobal depot is equipped with the resources to modify used shipping containers into SG Building's green building material.